 Ice skating in the spring?
 Why not?
 Northland Ice Center is a year-round indoor rink offering lessons, all-ages hockey and open skating.

 Trampolines, a basketball court, and rows and rows of giant, indoor playground equipment.
 Recreations Outlet is an absolute favorite place on a rainy day.
-Family owned and operated for over 30 years, they know how to BUILD FUN into your day!
+Pro tip: Their Charitable Hours Special lets kids play on Tuesday, Wednesday and Thursday mornings for a $4/kid!

 It’s baseball season, so what better way to spend a rainy day than at the Reds Hall of Fame Museum?
 Plenty of interactive areas for kids are available, including a booth where kids can don headsets and practice their Marty and Joe skills!

 Now this is a true indoor playground: wall-to-wall swing sets, slides, monkey bars, rock walls and trampolines offer loads of rainy day fun.
 Centrally located in Blue Ash (right off 1-71), Run, Jump-n-Play is the perfect indoor solution for kids who just want to run around at the playground!

 Go-karts, virtual reality, mini bowling and lazer tag – Scene 75 is a destination for year-round indoor fun!
 Located in Dayton and Cincinnati, both locations have been named Top 3 Family Entertainment Centers in North America and Dayton’s holds the title of #1 Family Center in North America.

 The Sharon Center is sure to be a big hit on a rainy day.
 There are animals, story times, crafts and an entire indoor play place housed at this Great Parks gem.
 (Please note a Great Parks Vehicle Permit is required for park entry – at $10/year, it’s a total steal!)